 - When visiting temples, both men and women should wear conservative clothing that covers their legs and shoulders.
 Shorts, tank tops, sleeveless shirts, short skirts and bathing suits are not appropriate attire when visiting temples and certain religious sites.

-- Please do not strike any inappropriate poses when taking photos of Buddha imagery, and do not put your feet in front of Buddha.
+- Please do not strike any inappropriate poses when taking photos of Buddha imagery, and do not put your feet in front of the Buddha.
 This gesture will be interpreted as a lack of respect.
 Likewise, please do not use your feet to point at anything or anybody, as this is considered disrespectful.

 - Women must not come into physical contact with monks.